Diffusion of intruders in a granular gas thermostatted by a bath of elastic hard spheres: Summary and concluding remarks

 In general, the diffusion coefficients exhibit significant deviations from their elastic counterparts, particularly under strong inelasticity.
 A key result is that convergence to the predictions of the effective model is achieved only at large mass ratios $m_0/m_g \approx 1000$, which contrasts with the convergence observed in a monocomponent granular suspension where agreement was found at $m/m_g= 50$ \cite[]{GG22a}.
 This emphasizes the ability of the model to capture more realistic scenarios beyond the scope of Fokker--Planck-based models.

-As an application, we investigate segregation driven by both thermal gradients and gravity.
-We find that the mass ratio plays a nontrivial role in this process: increasing $m_0/m_g$ tends to push the intruder toward the bottom plate, placing the system in the RBNE regime, regardless of the gravitational strength.
-This behavior differs from that predicted by the Fokker--Planck model in \cite{GG23}, where the thermostat effect is constant (set by $T_g^*$), whereas in our model it varies with $m_0/m_g$, leading to different thermalization dynamics.
+\vicente{As an application, we investigate segregation driven by both thermal gradients and gravity.
+We find that increasing the mass ratio $m_0/m_g$ tends to push the intruders toward the bottom plate (RBNE), regardless of the gravitational strength.
+This behaviour contrasts with the results derived from the Fokker--Planck model \cite[]{GG23}.
+In that model, the thermostat effect remains constant (set by $T_g^*$), whereas in our model it depends on $m_0/m_g$, resulting in different thermalisation dynamics.
+The main novelty of the study reported here, compared with previous works on dry granular mixtures [see e.g., \cite{G08a,G11}], is the analysis of the role of $m_0/m_g$ at fixed $\al$.
+Unlike the dry case, where inelasticity strongly affects BNE/RBNE transitions due to energy non-equipartition, here its impact is reduced because the molecular gas injects energy homogeneously, compensating collisional dissipation and effectively suppressing partial temperature differences through thermalisation.}

+\vicente{The results reported in this work suggest a framework to study experimentally the influence of an interstitial gas on segregation dynamics.
+In this context, a feasible experiment can be designed following the approach discussed in \cite{GABG23}.
+A suitable system to represent the low-Reynolds-number regime, in which the effect of granular collisions is comparable to the effect of the thermal bath, can be realized by immersing gold grains in hydrogen gas at low pressure.
+In this setup, the molecular gas provides a homogeneous thermal bath with appropriate viscosity $\eta_g$, such that the Reynolds numbers remain very small ($Re \sim 10^{-4}$) and the Stokes number, $T_g^*$, as well as $\gamma/\nu$, are all close to unity.
+This ensures that the molecular gas effectively thermalises the granular particles, while the effect of granular collisions remains significant.

+Once the particles composing the system are selected, an experimental setup to investigate segregation of intruders in a granular gas immersed in an interstitial fluid can be designed based on previous studies \cite[]{MLNJ01,NSK03,SSK04,WZXS08,CPSK10,PGM14}.
+The setup can consist of a transparent container with a porous base to allow fluid flow while maintaining particle collisions, filled with small granular particles and a single intruder whose mass and size can be adjusted.
+The interstitial fluid, either a gas or a liquid, occupies the voids between particles, enabling the study of drag and thermalisation effects.
+The container is subjected to controlled vertical or horizontal vibrations with adjustable amplitude, and the position of the intruder is tracked using high-speed imaging.
+By varying the intruder’s mass, size, and the properties of the fluid, this setup allows for systematic measurement of segregation phenomena, including the influence of mass ratio and interstitial fluid on the BNE/RBNE transition.